Email FacebookTwitterMenu burgerClose thin

 There are a number of different types of content you might produce when marketing your financial planning services.
 The options include:

-Having so many choices can be a little overwhelming if you’re just getting started with marketing as a financial planner.
-You may benefit from focusing on one type of content to start, then branching out to try your hand at other forms of content creation.
-For example, when it comes to social media channels, 68% of advisors market their services using LinkedIn, while half do so on Facebook, the Broadridge survey found.
+Having so many choices can be a little overwhelming if you’re just getting started with your financial planning marketing.
+You could focus on one type of content to start, then branch out to try your hand at other forms of content.
+For example, when it comes to social media channels, 68% of advisors market their services using LinkedIn.
+Only half do so on Facebook.

 One thing to keep in mind regardless of the type of content you’re creating is search engine optimization or SEO.
-SEO encompasses a number of techniques but what it comes down to is this: Making content that can be easily found in search engines.
+SEO encompasses several techniques.
+But what it comes down to is this: Making content that can be easily found in search engines.

 With so many people using online search to access financial information and connect with financial planners and advisors, spending time learning about SEO can be a worthwhile investment.
-You may also consider hiring an SEO expert to evaluate your website or marketing content and offer advice on how to improve it.
+You may also consider hiring an SEO expert.
+They can evaluate your website or marketing content, and offer advice on how to improve it.

 Creating your own website and maintaining social media channels or an email newsletter are all ways to get your brand out there and build an audience.
-But the reality is that doing all of those things yourself can be time-consuming and exhausting and it may take a little while for your efforts to begin producing fruit.
+But the reality is that doing all of those things yourself can be time-consuming.
+And it may take a little while for your efforts to begin bearing fruit.

 • Being a guest on a podcast that has an established following